-GR: 12, One-half year, Credit: .5 PREREQUISITE: Senior standing.
+GR: 12, One-half year, Credit: .5 PREREQUISITE: \Senior standing.

 The Teacher Assistantship is designed to expand leadership opportunities to qualified seniors as they participate and assist in classroom instruction and planning.
 Participants will work with a mentoring teacher/supervisor five periods a week, keeping a weekly log of their experiences.
-A final selfassessment of the experience will complement their Students in-class work. who meet these requirements will receive a 1/2 credit per semester.
+A final self-assessment of the experience will complement their in-class work.
+Students who meet these requirements will receive a 1/2 credit per semester.
 Students may only enroll in (1) Teacher Assistantship per semester.
-Requirements for the Teacher Assistantship are listed below: 1.
-Must be a senior 2.
-Must have earned a minimum of 18 credits by the start of the senior year 3.
-Must be enrolled in a minimum of 4 credit bearing classes.
+See counselor for TA paperwork and requirements.